Must-Know Drone Travel Tips

 Always know the local drone laws.

 It is impossible to overstate the importance of knowing local drone laws.
 You can get into serious trouble if you don’t conduct thorough research.
 Instead of trying to learn how to shoot better travel videos with a drone, spend some time on this.
 Be warned that knowing the fundamental drone laws for a state or country is not enough.
 You must also be aware of the rules and regulations for any national park, city, or landmark you visit.
-For example, drone use is entirely banned in the Grand Canyon, which is valuable information to consider before traveling with your drone.
+For example, drone use is entirely prohibited in the Grand Canyon, which is essential to consider before traveling with your drone.

 What happens if you break the rules?

 One of the most critical drone travel tips is to triple-check if you risk taking your drone through a particular country’s customs.
 There are currently fifteen countries that ban drones from passing through customs: Algeria, Barbados, Brunei, Côte d’Ivoire, Cuba, Iran, Iraq, Kuwait, Kyrgyzstan, Madagascar, Morocco, Nicaragua, Senegal, Syria, and Uzbekistan.
-If you attempt to travel here with a drone, be aware that it will be confiscated.
+If you attempt to travel here with a drone, it will be confiscated.
 This makes organizing electronic devices when moving to these places and preparing everything properly tricky if you are fond of your drone.
 At least as a one-time visitor, you will only be parted from your drone while on vacation there.

 Keep in mind the weather you will be experiencing.